-- ¶ 1 Held: (1) Defendant failed to make a sufficient offer of proof in order to preserve his claim that the trial court improperly excluded certain witnesses. - (2) The trial court conducted a sufficient Krankel inquiry. - (3) Defendant forfeited his claim that the amount of the court-ordered restitution was not supported by the evidence.
-However, the trial court erred by not establishing a method of payment of restitution or a deadline for payment of restitution. - ¶ 2 Following a jury trial, defendant, Benjamin Gustafson, was found guilty of unlawful possession of a weapon by a felon (720 ILCS 5/24-1.1(a) (West 2016)) and being an armed habitual criminal (id. § 24-1.7(a)).
+- ¶ 1 Held: (1) Defendant failed to make a sufficient offer of proof in order to preserve his claim that the trial court improperly excluded certain witnesses. - (2) The trial court conducted a sufficient Krankel inquiry. - (3) The trial court committed plain error by entering a restitution order in an amount that was not supported by any evidence.
+The court also committed plain error by failing to establish a method by which defendant was to satisfy the restitution obligation and a time period within which the restitution was to be satisfied. - Following a jury trial, defendant, Benjamin Gustafson, was found guilty of unlawful possession of a weapon by a felon (720 ILCS 5/24-1.1(a) (West 2016)) and being an armed habitual criminal (id. § 24-1.7(a)).
 The trial court sentenced defendant to 24 years in prison.
 In a written order, the court also ordered defendant to pay \$18,889 in restitution.
-On appeal, defendant argues: (1) the court erred by excluding certain witnesses, (2) the court failed to conduct a sufficient Krankel inquiry into his posttrial allegation of ineffective assistance of counsel, and (3) the restitution payment order was deficient because the sum imposed was not supported by any evidence, the order failed to establish a method of payment, and the order failed to set a time period within which the restitution was to be paid.
-We affirm defendant's conviction and the judgment for restitution in the amount of \$18,889 but remand this case with directions for the trial court to establish both a deadline for defendant to pay restitution and the manner in which payment should be made.
+Defendant appealed, arguing: (1) the trial court erred by excluding certain witnesses, (2) the court failed to conduct a sufficient Krankel inquiry into his posttrial allegation of ineffective assistance of counsel, and (3) the restitution payment order was deficient because the sum imposed was not supported by any evidence, the order failed to establish a method of payment, and the order failed to set a time period within which the restitution was to be paid.
+On appeal, this court affirmed defendant's conviction and the amount of restitution imposed by the trial court but remanded defendant's cause for the trial court to set a deadline for defendant to satisfy the restitution obligation and to establish the manner in which he was to satisfy the obligation.
+People v.
+Gustafson, 2020 IL App (4th) 180498-U.